 That depends on how many students are at a similar progress point, but typically you'll receive peer assessment within a few days to a week.
 If it's taking too long to receive peer assessment, contact us and we'll get it sorted out.

 How does Participation Assessment work?

 There are two types: Gallery Participation Assessment, and Forum Participation Assessment.

 Gallery Participation asks you to provide feedback for your peers in the Course Gallery.
 Participation criteria will simply be the number of comments required—this information will be visible in the coursework criteria.

-Forum Participation asks you to participate in discussion on the Forums.
+Forum Participation asks you to participate in a discussion on the Forums.
 Participation criteria will be the number of posts (thread creations) required, and/or the number of comments.
 Each of these may have a minimum word count per post or comment—all of this information will be visible in the coursework criteria.

 For Forum/Gallery Participation Assessment to count towards your grade, it must be completed in the specific forum/gallery that's linked in the coursework criteria.
 NOTE: Your instructor may instead choose to count participation in any forum or gallery to count toward your grade.
 If this is the case, it will say so in the coursework criteria.

 I haven't gotten points for participation!
 What's going on?